 - Eat it right away.
 Like many egg-based dishes, okonomiyaki is best hot off the stove.

 If you love this okonomiyaki recipe, try one of these Japanese-inspired recipes next:

 - 3 packed cups finely shredded cabbage, about ½ medium*

 - 1¼ cups chopped scallions, about 1 bunch

 - 1 cup panko breadcrumbs

 - 3 eggs, beaten

-- A splash of extra-virgin olive oil, for the pan
+- Extra-virgin olive oil, for brushing

 - Sesame seeds